 What’s the Problem with RV Sliding Closet Doors?

-RV manufacturers use various types of latches to keep sliding RV closet doors closed securely during travel.
-That includes the popular plastic clips that our closet doors originally came equipped with – attached to the wall at the outer edge of each sliding door.
+RV manufacturers use various types of latches to keep these doors securely closed during travel, including the popular plastic clips that our closet doors originally came equipped with, attached to the wall at the outer edge of each sliding door.

 This small plastic clip is typical of the latches intended to keep RV sliding closet doors secured during travel.

-The problem is that this type of RV closet door latch not only gets in the way when you’re actively using the closet to put clothes in or remove them, but they also have sharp edges that can cut your hands when you reach into the closet.
+The problem is that this type of RV closet door latch not only gets in the way when you’re actively using the closet to put clothes in or remove them, but it also has sharp edges that can cut your hands when you reach into the closet (don’t ask us how we know THAT fact 🤕).

 Can I Buy an Effective RV Closet Door Latch?

-The Burglabar is a self-locking hinge lock designed as a home safety item.
+The Burglabar is a self-locking hinge lock designed for home safety.
 The hinge lock, properly installed, has the strength to withstand 300-450 pounds of stress, strain, and vibrational movements.
-They were designed, and are sold, as window security latches (hence the name Burglabar… barring burglars from opening a sliding window from the outside.
+They were designed and are sold as window security latches (hence the name Burglabar), barring burglars from opening a sliding window from the outside.

 The Burglabar is intended to be used as a window lock.
 When in this position, it prevents the window (or in our case the sliding closet door) from being opened.
 (Photo courtesy of Addalock/Burglabar)